 Applications for voice work are many and multiplying and every few months I’m delighted to discover another avenue within my field.
 A couple of months ago, I worked on a pitch for a large Audio Description project.

 You might have accidentally come across Described Audio, Described Video or Audio Description in your TV travels.
 It’s that separate narration track that describes what’s happening on screen during the natural pauses in the dialogue.

 I admit the first time I came across that (accidentally at a hotel where it had been accessed and left on by a previous viewer) I thought it was some new take on television.
 An odd artistic choice, like reality TV, or the double narrators in Jane the Virgin.
 But no. “Bill put down his glass” and “Sally stamped out her cigarette” are actually post production narration tracks for the visually impaired.

-Described audio is different from narration.
-DA lists details that help one visualize the story, whereas a narrator is implicated in the story and actively gives an account it.
+Described Audio is different from narration.
+DA lists details that help one visualize the story, whereas a narrator is implicated in the story and actively gives an account of it.